MIDL-Conference/midl-website-2023/pages/reviewer-guidelines.md

 Create an account at [OpenReview](https://openreview.net/) if you do not have one yet.
 In case you find multiple different accounts under your name, you can ask [info@openreview.net](mailto:info@openreview.net) to merge them.
 After you log into OpenReview, you will see two tasks to update your information.

-### Profile Confirmation
+### Profile informations

-* Please verify that your most recent email address as well as older ones (for conflict management) are part of the profile.
+* Please verify that your most recent email address **as well as older ones (for conflict management)** are part of the profile.
 Please make sure that your OpenReview primary (Preferred) email address is the one that is linked to your TPMS account.
 * Put a link to your DBLP profile if it is not yet there.
 * Put a link to your Google Scholar profile if it is not yet there.
+* The **Advisors & Other Relations** section can also be filled, if you think some conflicts are not covered by the email domains.
+Those need to be at least visible to the `MIDL.io/2023/Conference/Program_Chairs` group.